CanDIG/clinical_ETL_code/mapping_functions.md

 `primary_diagnoses.INDEX,{Indexed_on(submitted_primary_diagnosis_id)}`

+If your schema doesn't contain any instances of a particular indexed field, you can specify `NONE`:
+`{indexed_on(NONE)}`

 ## Transforming data using standard functions

 In addition to mapping column names, you can also transform the values inside the cells to make them align with the schema.
 We've already seen the simplest case - the `single_val` function takes a single value for the named field and returns it (and should only be used when you expect one single value).

 The standard functions are defined in `mappings.py`.
 They include functions for handling single values, list values, dates, and booleans.

 ## Writing your own custom functions

 If the data cannot be transformed with one of the standard functions, you can define your own.
 In your data directory (the one that contains `manifest.yml`) create a python file (let's assume you called it `new_cohort.py`) and add the name of that file as the `mapping` entry in the manifest.

 Following the format in the generic `mappings.py`, write your own functions in your python file for how to translate the data.
 To specify a custom mapping function in the template: